OFS/opae-sdk/doc/src/fpga_api/prog_guide/readme.md

 ```
 Every AFU has its own layout of register spaces and its own protocol about
 how to control its behavior through the registers.
 These are defined in the
-green bitstream used to implemented the AFU.
+AF used to implemented the AFU.
 ```